 Memorial Day was originally called Decoration Day, is a day of remembrance for those who have died in our nation’s service in the Armed forces.

 Remember all those who gave and continue to give their lives for our freedom.
-Enjoy some hero-honoring events this Memorial Holiday here.
+Enjoy some hero-honoring events from the comforts of home this Memorial Holiday here.

 At many cemeteries, the graves of the fallen are increasingly ignored, neglected.
 Most people no longer remember the proper flag etiquette for the day.
 While there are towns and cities that still hold Memorial Day parades, many have not held a parade in decades.
 Some people think the day is for honoring any and all dead, and not just those fallen in service to our country.